cclearpartners/myi-docs/src/guides/deployment.md

 - Lookup to MyInsights+ List View

 #### MyInsights+ Parameter

-- To keep organisation independance, this object has an independant Identifier field which can be used to create a lookup-like construction to other objects.
+- To facilitate deployment, this object has an External Identifier which is used by the MyInsights+ Parameter Value.
-- Has a MyInsights+ Reporting Block External Id field that is used to create a link between a MyInsights+ Paramater and a MyInsights+ Reporting Block.
+- Lookup to MyInsights+ Reporting Block (via External Identifier).

 #### MyInsights+ Parameter Value

 - Lookup to MyInsights+ Reporting Block Layout
-- Lookup to MyInsights+ Parameter
+- Lookup to MyInsights+ Parameter (via External Identifier)

 ### Tabs